Planning Maps / Areas / Sydney / Surry Hills

 Is Surry Hills bushfire-prone?

-Little to none of Surry Hills is mapped as bushfire-prone.
+Bushfire mapping covers Surry Hills and little to none of it is mapped as bushfire-prone.
 Always confirm for the exact lot, as mapping can change.

 What is the zoning in Surry Hills?